And so remember during the presidential election in 2004, well, Michael Moore was by far the biggest noise with his Fahrenheit 9-11.

 They're excellent students.

-Uh I mean it it's just crazy.
+I mean, it's just crazy.

 These are very fine people.

-Well, I saw I saw this.
+Well, I saw this.

-I did some stat research myself, and it said uh there's an aptitude test to see if you're cut out to be a soldier.
+I did some stat research myself, and it said there's an aptitude test to see if you're cut out to be a soldier.

-And they only allow a waiver of up to two percent of people who can't who for some reason say that I don't do well on test or whatever, but in other words, you have to pass an aptitude test.
+And they only allow a waiver of up to 2% of people who can't, who for some reason say, I don't do well on test or whatever.

-And uh and uh I mean this goes right down through the list of the number of people that are there for any other reason other than the fact that they really want to go is a very, very small percentage, and those are the people that basically need to have the military experience to kind of grow up.
+And I mean, this goes right down through the list of the number of people that are there for any other reason other than the fact that they really want to go is a very, very small percentage.

 Yeah.

-We're talking to Larry Sweikhart.
+We're talking to Larry Sweikert.

-America's Victories, Why the U.S. Wins Wars.
+His book out called America's War, America's Victories, Why the U.S. Wins Wars.

 We'll take a short break and come right back.